Mezzo-Soprano / Soprano Janis Martin

 Martin sang with the Deutsche Oper Berlin from 1971 to 1988 and at the Bayreuth Festival from 1968 to 1973, also in 1989, and 1995-1997.
 She retired from the stage in 2000 to live in Nevada County, California, where she gives singing lessons and occasional recitals and concerts.

-Janis Martin visited in Chicago in six seasons -- five at Lyric Opera (as seen in the box below) and in May of 1976 at Orchestra Hall for The Flying Dutchman with the Chicago Symphony conducted by Sir Georg Solti.
-The cast included Norman Bailey, René Kollo, Martti Talvela, and Werner Krenn, and the concert-version was presented both here and at Carnegie Hall, and then recorded.
+Janis Martin visited in Chicago in six seasons -- five at Lyric Opera (as seen in the box below) and in May of 1976 at Orchestra Hall for The Flying Dutchman with the Chicago Symphony conducted by Sir Georg Solti (as seen at right).
+The cast included Norman Bailey, René Kollo, Martti Talvela, and Werner Krenn, and the chorus was prepared (as always) by Margaret Hillis.
+The concert-version was presented both in Chicago and at Carnegie Hall, and then recorded.

 During her visit in the fall of 1980, she graciously took time to visit the studios of WNIB for a conversation.